 In Thomas Klockers’ case, his actions weren’t due to lack of knowledge, it was done purposefully.
 According to the judge who was over the case, his actions were “very calculated and made to cheat the system.”
 According to prosecutors, Klocker committed tax evasion by lying to his tax preparers by telling them his family vacations were business trips and reporting fake losses.

 No one wants to be Thomas Klocker in this case.
 Especially when you have to face a highly experienced and aggressive prosecutor from the federal government.
-He also paid more than $1.2 million dollars in restitution before being sentenced.
+He also paid more than $ 1.2 million in restitution before being sentenced.
 With that being said, it’s best to understand the tax obligations that all businesses must obey and follow.
-The lavish lifestyle and additional income is not worth facing months or years in federal prison, along with a hefty fine and restitution that has to be paid.
+The lavish lifestyle and additional income are not worth facing months or years in federal prison, along with a hefty fine and restitution that has to be paid.
 So appoint a tax lawyer or a tax attorney and file your tax in time and correctly.